Emilian Metu

-Emilian Metu (born 18 April 2003) is an Austrian professional footballer who plays as a midfielder for Austrian Bundesliga club Austria Klagenfurt, on loan from Bayern Munich II.
+Emilian Metu (born 18 April 2003) is an Austrian professional footballer who plays as a midfielder for Slovak First Football League team FC Košice.

 Club career

 Metu spent his youth career with local team Haidbrunn-Wacker Wiener Neustadt and AKA St. Pölten.
-In September 2020, Austrian Bundesliga club St. Pölten announced the signing of Metu on a two year deal with option to extend for a further year.
+In September 2020, Austrian Bundesliga club SKN St. Pölten announced the signing of Metu on a two-year deal with option to extend for a further year.
 He initially played for club's reserve side in 1.
 Niederösterreichische Landesliga – fourth tier of Austrian football league system.
 He made his professional debut on 10 February 2021 in a 1–3 league defeat against LASK.
 This made him second youngest Bundesliga player in club history, only behind Markus Siedl.

 On 2 March 2021, Bayern Munich announced that Metu have signed a contract with the club until June 2025.
 He is initially planned for the reserve side and will join the club ahead of 2021–2022 season.

+In July 2025 Slovak outfit FC Košice announced signing Metu as a free agent after successful trial.